aditya01ad/aditya01ad/README.md

 ### I'm Aditya.
 Wellcome to my GitHub profile.

-- 🌱 I’m currently learning some new skills
+- 🌱 Currently learning some new skills
-- ⚡ Intrestad in App devlopment
+- ⚡ Intrestad in Application devlopment
 - JAVA devloper
+- Pronouns: he/him
 - How to reach me, Email at a291512ad@gmail.com